 To be considered for the SEED Scholars Program, prospective students must have completed a year or more of calculus.
-Preference is given to those who have taken advanced placement courses in math and science, have an interest in research, and have strong references from science or math instructors.
-A strong preference will be given to those students interested in the Ph.D. or M.D./Ph.D. (over the M.D.).
+Preference is given to those who have taken advanced placement courses in math and science, have an interest in research and interning, and have strong references from science or math instructors.
+A strong preference will be given to those students interested in graduate programs.

 Students must meet all eligibility requirements: